 Most courses offer golfers some sort of membership options, but you might also consider a traditional loyalty system, too.
 These can be redeemed for clubhouse, pro shop, beverage cart, driving range, or dining purchases made.
-People like being rewarded and a even a simple customer loyalty program will make a big difference.
+People like being rewarded; even a simple customer loyalty program will make a big difference.

 Continually measure such data over time, even if you feel confident that something is working.
 Demand and sales can change over time without causing much alarm.
 Rely on a great point of sale to make this easy for you.

-Likewise, your golf course software can take care of the retail, QSR, and dining part of your operations.
-With vendor management, smart inventory, and automation you can be confident that you’ll always have everything you need.
+Likewise, your golf course software can take care of the retail, QSR, and dining parts of your operations.
+With vendor management, smart inventory, and automation, you can be confident that you’ll always have everything you need.
 Just as important, it will also ensure that it’s done quickly and efficiently, saving you and your team a whole lot of time.